 Collecting Only Necessary Data

-Data privacy is a critical component in safeguarding consumer information and is integral to successful marketing strategies that focus on ethical marketing, data privacy, and trust.
-By limiting data collection to only what is necessary, businesses can significantly reduce risks and prioritize data protection.
-This approach is reinforced by regulations like the General Data Protection Regulation (GDPR), which ensures that companies maintain data security and build consumer trust.
+Data privacy is a critical element in safeguarding consumer information and is integral to ethical marketing strategies that prioritize transparency and trust.
+By limiting data collection to only what is necessary, businesses reduce risks and enhance data protection, aligning with regulations like the GDPR.
+The Malaysia Personal Data Protection Act 2010 (PDPA) also underscores responsible data management.

 Implementing Data Retention Policies